sophiaallui/REACT_Adopt-Me/README.md

    > regeneratorRuntime is not defined

-   Searched through stack overflow, and found that I should install another babel plugin:
+   Searched through Stack Overflow, and found from [this post](https://stackoverflow.com/questions/53477466/react-referenceerror-regeneratorruntime-is-not-defined) that I should install another babel plugin:

    `npm install @babel/plugin-transform-runtime`